Adult Substance Use Medication-Assisted Treatment

 Anyone who has been diagnosed with opioid dependency.
 Buprenorphine is prescribed or dispensed in a physician’s office.
 Physicians can offer buprenorphine if they have a Drug Addiction Treatment Act of 2000 waiver.

-Learn more about buprenorphine on the SAMHSA site.
+Learn more about buprenorphine.

 Methadone